 - M.A., Ph.D.
 University of California, Irvine, 1989

 - Dissertation Title: Towards a Scientific Reformulation of the Mind-Body Problem

 - "The Neurophilosophies of Pat and Paul Churchland," In A. Bailey (ed.), Key Thinkers: Philosophy of Mind.
 New York; Continuum Press, 2013, 237-257.

 - "What’s Old is New Again: Kemeny-Oppenheim Reduction in Current Molecular Neuroscience." (co-author Kari Thereur) Philosophia Scientia 17/2 (2013), 89-113.

 - "Philosophy of Neuroscience" (co-author Valerie Hardcastle).
 Elsevier Life Sciences Reviews (els).
 John Wiley and Sons, Ltd., Chichester, UK, DOI: 10.1002/9780470015902.a0024144 (2012)

 - "A Brief History of Neurosciences’s Actual Influences on Mind-Brain Reductionism."
 In S. Gozzano and C. Hill (eds.), New Perspectives on Type Identity Theory.
 Cambridge: Cambridge University Press, 2012, 88-109.

 - "Storytelling 2.0: When New Narratives Meet Old Brains." (co-authored with Sean Keating).
 New Scientist 2786, 13 November 2010: 53-56.

 John Bickle's Books at Barnes and Noble

-Bickle has been U.S. Director of Budapest Semester in Cognitive Science, a study abroad program in English held each fall semester at historic Eötvös University in Budapest Hungary, since the program's inception six years ago.
+Bickle was U.S. Director of Budapest Semester in Cognitive Science, a study abroad program in English held each fall semester at historic Eötvös University in Budapest Hungary, since the program's inception nine years ago, until 2012.
 Click on the link below for more information about the program.